marcolee19970823/Linear_Programming/README.md

 # Linear_Programming
-Note, implementation for linear programming.
+Note and implementation for linear programming.